 “I have been writing on Twitter every day this month but haven’t received a single reply from anyone in a position of power,” Gaba says.

-On August 13, AIOVA wrote a complaint to the Reserve Bank of India (RBI).
+On August 13, AIOVA wrote a complaint to RBI.
 The complaint said that by withholding payments to sellers for more than a month since the items were shipped to customers, Club Factory had violated Section 28 of the Payments and Settlements Act, 2007.

 “Thousands of small sellers whose dues are in lakhs of rupees (are) pending to be cleared.
-The total dues amount to crores of rupees,” AIOVA said in its complaint to the RBI, copies of which were accessed by the Economic Times. “…if Club Factory is allowed to withdraw money from this escrow account, small sellers and their families will be put to irreparable loss.”
+The total dues amount to crores of rupees,” AIOVA said in its complaint, copies of which were accessed by the Economic Times. “…if Club Factory is allowed to withdraw money from this escrow account, small sellers and their families will be put to irreparable loss.”
 The sellers’ association is yet to decide on a future course of legal action.

 Inc42’s mails to Club Factory went unanswered by the time of publication.